Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Reserve some of the bacon to sprinkle over the top for an added crunch.

-STEP EIGHT: Taste the soup and add the remaining cup of water if needed for a thinner or less rich soup.
-Continue simmering to desired consistency.
-Please note, the soup will thicken as it cools or after lengthy simmering.
+Continue simmering to the desired consistency.
+Please note the soup will thicken as it cools or after lengthy simmering.
 Season with salt and pepper to taste.

 STEP NINE: Serve immediately.